CSR-Sogang/TwoPassMemoryProfiler/README.md

 __TwoPassMemoryProfiler - Deepmap__
 ====================================
-A holistic memory profiling approach to enable a better understanding on memory access patterns of application.
+A holistic memory profiling approach to enable a thorough understanding on memory access patterns of target application.

 Introduction